 - Acupuncture: The ancient Chinese technique can release endorphins – your body’s natural pain relievers.

 - Exercise: Through physical exercise, you are engaging yourself in an action other than smoking – also releases endorphins.

-- Lifestyle changes.
-Are there activities that routinely lead you to smoke, such as drinking, going to cocktail parties where you’re standing around for hours, coffee breaks with other smokers?
+- Lifestyle Changes: Are there activities that routinely lead you to smoke, such as drinking, going to cocktail parties where you’re standing around for hours, coffee breaks with other smokers?
 You may need to evaluate these factors and change your routine, at least while you’re withdrawing from nicotine.
-When it gets tough, refer back to your goals.
+When quitting smoking gets tough, refer back to your goals.